 Additionally, you may highlight all of your great traits while highlighting areas that need work by making a list of your strengths and places for progress.
 So keep in mind that you may maximize your positive traits and be your best self.

 #4.
 Expressing your Resentment Tactfully

-You have the right to request the things you need in a relationship, being honest about your wants is something you owe both to yourself and your relationship.
-The authority on you is that you’re nobody else, not even your partner, has the ability to read your thoughts and understand what you require in terms of assistance, closeness, time alone, domestic order, independence, sex, love, and other things.
+You have the right to request the things you need in a relationship; being honest about your wants is something you owe to yourself and your relationship.
+The authority on you is that nobody else, not even your partner, can read your thoughts and understand what you require in terms of assistance, closeness, time alone, domestic order, independence, sex, love, and other things.